 Suggested Timeframe: 5 class sessions, 45 minute class periods or 3 class sessions, 90-minute blocks

-Suggested Materials: Internet access via laptop, tablet, or mobile device, or projector and screen for viewing video segments as a whole group if providing face to face instruction.
+Suggested Materials: Internet access via laptop, tablet, mobile device, or projector and screen for viewing video segments as a whole group if providing face-to-face instruction.
 Access to video conferencing if providing instruction via remote learning or hybrid teaching models.

 - Combustive - fire powered, flammable

 - Commemorate/memorialize - to honor the memory of a person or event

 - Commissioned - to pay for/request a person to complete a task or create a work of art

 - Convey - to express, transfer or exchange information